gresendesa/jSpaghetti/README.md

 This code can be also injected on the document page using tools like Greasemonkey or something.

 ## API Reference
+Warning: This manual is just a sketch.
+Detailed manual coming soon

 ### Modules
 * Creating a new module